MaxEpsilon/Lab2/README.md

 # Lab2
-snip.py was used to isolate the 50 micrometer slit. fitflat.py fits the polynomial onto the plotted counts of the flat field after the flat was divided by the polynomial fit, we get finalnomalizedflat.fits
+1. snip.py was used on avgflatfield.fits to isolate the 50 micrometer slit from others
+2. fitflat.py was used to fit the polynomial on the flat field.
+3. After flat was divided by the polynomial we get finalnomalizedflat.fits